liferay/liferay-docs/devGuide/en/chapters/11-customizing-with-hooks.markdown

 usually designed for LTR languages, the typical challenge is creating alternative versions of the CSS for RTL languages.
 This can be an arduous task.

-Thankfully, Liferay's RTL hook automatically adapts Liferay Portal styles for RTL languages.
+Thankfully, Liferay's *Right to Left Language Support* app automatically adapts Liferay Portal styles for RTL languages.
 You simply deploy it and it mirrors your site's content for RTL languages.
-The RTL hook app is available on the Liferay [Marketplace](http://www.liferay.com/marketplace).
+The app is available on the Liferay [Marketplace](http://www.liferay.com/marketplace).
 You can purchase, install, and deploy the app as described in the
 [Leveraging the Liferay Marketplace](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/leveraging-the-liferay-marketplace-liferay-portal-6-2-user-guide-14-en)